Hosting the SDK

 onError

-This event is called when an error occurs during SDK initialization or when a card switch is unsuccessful.
+This event is called when an error occurs during SDK initialization.
 It takes two string arguments containing the error code and message.
 A list of possible errors can be found here.

 onError: (errorCode, errorMessage) => {